jackarmley/jackarmley/source/_posts/chicken-treat.md

 category: work
 keycolor: f4a435
 thumb: /images/work/thumb-chickentreat.jpg
+full: /images/work/full-chickentreat.jpg
 summary: A one-stop destination for Chicken Treat fans
 ---

 Chicken Treat needed a one-stop online shop for their customers to see menus, nutritional information and outlet locations.

 To achieve more family appeal, loud colours and brash graphics were scrapped, in favor of a richly textured, farm-y look-and-feel.